Baerche/wasserspiel/README.md

  * default: Used for hours of play in dev before updating.
  * jungle: Harder, more fun.
 It now rains heavily when bright, with cozy nights to relax.
 And erosion is much faster, do not mine in dirt :-)
  * kristalltuerme (kristall towers).
 Oder version before i mastered objects.
 Looks like skyscrapers popping up.
 May no longer be compatible.

+###Suggested Extensions

+* ambience: thats immersive sound.
+And adds usefull sounds wenn being in water :-)
+* builtin_items, itemdrop: force to walk thru water, more slipping :-)
+* TODO: there where some plants usefull for climbing.
+Too easy, but fun.

 ##Three sorts of water...